Trda092/Trda092/README.md

 ## Hi there, I'm Trda

 - 🔭 I’m currently working on 'Java', 'Python', 'JavaScript'
-- 🌱 I’m currently learning 'Go', 'Docker'
+- 🌱 I’m currently learning 'Typescript', 'Docker'
-- 🤔 I’m looking for help with 'Web Development', 'Security Guard', 'Game Development'
+- 🤔 I’m looking for help with 'Cyber Security', 'Game Development'
 - 📫 How to reach me: Waiting for update
 - 😄 Pronounce: Trda as 'Tada'